Have you ever felt misunderstood by your international colleagues?

 Other barriers that can hinder your communication are various communication noises.
 They don’t refer only to sounds you can hear.
 The noise can come from tiredness, unsuitable temperature, daydreaming or other factors that not always depend on ourselves.

 As soon as you spot some interference of that kind, check if there is anything you can do about it.
 Even taking a moment of break can improve your communication efficiency.
+This may apply to collaborating with a Scala software development company that needs to fully understand your requirements to provide smooth collaboration, for example.

 Think twice about your assumptions